lmorg/murex/docs/parser/pipe-generic.md

 This token behaves much like the `|` pipe would except it injects `format generic` into the pipeline.
-The purpose of a formatted pipe is to support piping out to external commands which don't support _murex_ data types.
+The purpose of a formatted pipe is to support piping out to external commands which don't support Murex data types.
 For example they might expect arrays as lists rather than JSON objects).

 ## Examples